NoodleOfDeath/drunkmode-puzzles/README.md

 Once you have created your puzzle, you can package it up and submit it to the Drunk Mode app.

-First compile your puzzle into a single js or html file called `index.js` or `index.html`.
-Create a new directory and place your compiled puzzle file in the directory.
-Then create a `puzzle.json` file in the same directory with the following format:
+First build your puzzle which should be an `index.html` file.
+Create a directory that contains your `index.html` file and any other root level files or directories.
+Create a `puzzle.json` file in the same directory with the following format:

 ```json
 {